On the quantum computational complexity of classical linear dynamics with geometrically local interactions: Dequantization and universality: Conclusion

 \section{Conclusion}

-We have studied the computational complexity of $O(n)$-qubit quantum algorithms for simulating classical linear dynamics of system size $N=2^n$ with geometrically local interactions.
+We have studied the computational complexity of simulating classical linear dynamics of system size $N=2^n$ with geometrically local interactions on quantum computers.
 The contributions of this work can be summarized in three main aspects.
 First, we dequantize the quantum algorithm for simulating short-time dynamics ($t=\mathrm{polylog}(N)$) of such systems.
 We achieved this by dequantizing the quantum eigenvalue transformation (QEVT) for geometrically local matrices.
 This implies that no exponential quantum advantage exists in this regime, even when both the initial state and the observable are global.
 We further proved that sampling from the time evolved states is also classically tractable.
-Second, we showed that $O(n)$-qubit quantum algorithms for short-time dynamics have the same computational complexity as $\mathrm{polylog}(N)$-time probabilistic classical computation by embedding the latter into the former.
-Third, we extended our analysis to the long-time dynamics and showed that $O(n)$-qubit quantum algorithms for such dynamics are equivalent in computational complexity to $\mathrm{poly}(N)$-time and $O(n)$-qubit quantum computation.
+Second, we showed that simulating short-time dynamics is at least as hard as $\mathrm{polylog}(N)$-time and $O(n)$-space probabilistic classical computation by embedding the latter into the former.
+Third, we extended our analysis to the long-time dynamics and showed that simulating such dynamics is equivalent in computational complexity to $\mathrm{poly}(N)$-time and $O(n)$-space quantum computation.
 This indicates a super-polynomial quantum advantage unless such quantum computations can be classically simulated with the same resources.
-Also note that, while we have analyzed the computational complexity of quantum algorithms to focus on quantum advantages, we can see these results as the analysis of the computational complexities of the classical dynamics themselves.
 Our finding provides a new technical tool to understand the complexity of classical dynamics governed by partial differential equations and clarifies the computational boundary between classical and quantum systems.

 Here, we discuss further the implications of our dequantized algorithm.
 In the short-time regime, we have fully dequantized the quantum algorithm, and obtained classical algorithm achieves the same computational complexity as the quantum one up to a polynomial overhead.
 Moreover, compared to existing classical algorithms such as forward and backward Euler methods, our algorithm requires exponentially smaller time and space complexities.
 In the long-time regime, the dequantized algorithm requires $\exp{(n)}$-space.
 Thus the $O(n)$-qubit quantum algorithm retains an exponential advantage in space complexity.
 Also, our dequantized algorithm offers no particular advantage over existing classical methods in this regime.
 Developing \textit{quantum-inspired classical} algorithms that outperform conventional methods for the long-time dynamics, which is commonly encountered in practical applications, remains a significant research challenge.